Immigrant Survivors of Partner Violence

-The YWCA serves as lead fiscal agent for this project and receives funding from the Office of Criminal Justice Services Justice Assistance Grant Fund, Office of Violence Against Women, and discretionary funding from the Department of Health and Human Services to implement programming.
+The YWCA serves as lead fiscal agent for this project and receives funding from the Office of Criminal Justice Services Justice Assistance Grant Fund and the Office of Violence Against Women to implement programming.

 ISPV provides quarterly meetings convened with local service providers working with immigrant/refugee populations to inform the public on current immigrant/refugee issues.

 ISPV provides training to a wide range of audiences, including:

 - Service providers,

 - Court personnel,